freon4dsl/Freon-documentation/docu-content/010_Documentation/030_Defining_an_Editor/+page.md

 '}' ;
 ```

-## Precedence of Projections
+## Editor Precedence

-The named editors are ordered; the order can be indicated by adding a **precedence** to the editor.
-The
+Named editors are arranged in a specific order, which can be specified by assigning
+a precedence value to each editor.
+Projections are resolved following this order.
-projections are found based on this order.
-The `default` editor is always the last (i.e. its precedence is 0).
+The default editor always has the lowest precedence (0) and is evaluated last.

-If a projection for a concept is not present in the editor with the highest precedence,
+If a projection for a concept is not found in the editor with the highest precedence,
-then the next editor is searched for a projection for the concept, and so on, till the default editor is reached.
+the system searches the next editor in the sequence, continuing until it
+reaches the default editor.

-When you omit the precedence, Freon will assign one based on the order in which the files are read,
+If you do not specify a precedence, Freon assigns one based on the order
-which normally is alphabetically.
-However, we cannot guarantee any specific order.
+in which the files are read — typically alphabetically.
+However, this
+order is not guaranteed and may vary.

 <Note>
 <svelte:fragment slot="header"> Each editor can be defined in multiple files </svelte:fragment>
 <svelte:fragment slot="content">
-Every <code>.edit</code> file that is encountered in the folder that holds your definitions, will be read during the generation.
+<p>Every <code>.edit</code> file in the folder containing your definitions is read during the
-When the editor in multiple files has the same name all information will be combined into a single editor.
+generation process.
+If multiple files define editors with the same name, their information
+is merged into a single editor.</p>

-The precedence needs to be added only once, but in case you add it multiple times, the numbers are required to be equal.
+<p>The precedence value only needs to be specified once.
+However, if it is defined multiple
+times, the values must be consistent.</p>
 </svelte:fragment>
 </Note>